 The purpose of submitting your CV or resume is to demonstrate your future leadership potential in public health.
 The review committee would like to see what type of opportunities you have been involved in that are related to your specific public health interest.
 Opportunities can range from involvement in jobs, internships, research, volunteering, student organizations, etc.

-- Unofficial copy of your UC Berkeley transcript (an unofficial transcript from CalCentral is sufficient)
+- Unofficial copy of your UC Berkeley transcript (an unofficial transcript [Academic Summary] from CalCentral OR screenshots of your CalCentral would be sufficient)

 - Unofficial transcripts from other institutions (if using towards prerequisites)